AI-Gomez/regression-exercises/README.md

 # Howdy!
-This will contain lessons and exercises for the regression module.
+This will contain lessons and exercises for the logistic regression module.